HeyChriss/HeyChriss/README.md

 # Hi, I'm Chris 👋
 ## About Me

-I am a passionate Software Engineering student at **Brigham Young University - Idaho**, specializing in **Software Design** and **Software Quality Assurance**.
+I am a passionate Software Engineering student at **Brigham Young University - Idaho**, specializing in **Software Design** and **Machine Learning and AI**.
 I am skilled in developing scalable software solutions, automating processes, and creating engaging user experiences.

 - 🎓 **Education**: Bachelor of Science in Computer Software Engineering (Expected Graduation: April 2025)
 - 💻 **Minor**: Computer Information Technology
 - 🎯 **GPA**: 3.77
-- 🚀 **Interests**: Generative AI, Software Development, Automation, Web Development
+- 🚀 **Interests**: Generative AI, Software Development, Automation, Web Development, Deep Learning, Neural Networks

 ## Experience

+### AI Assistant Developer Intern | Your Life Legacy
+- Advised in the development and deployment of a TTS AI assistant to support company processes and increase productivity by 40%.
+- Aimed to synthesizing the AI assistant with existing systems and platforms to automate tasks for 20 employees.

 ### Process Automation Analyst | Brigham Young University - Idaho
 - Designed and implemented API Management solutions, integrating enterprise systems to enhance productivity for over 200 IT employees.